Zinc Oxide Sunscreen

 How safe is zinc oxide sunscreen?
 With all the concern and controversy sounding the safety of sunscreens, zinc oxide may be your simplest and best choice.

 I’m sure you are aware that sunscreens are one of the simplest preventative medical steps you can take to protect your skin from harmful UV rays.
-As the amount of ultraviolet radiation from the sun increases, the potential damage to your skin also increases.
-UV radiation causes wrinkles and increases the signs of aging.
-Repeated prolonged exposure can lead to developing various types of skin cancer.

 So what are you supposed to do now?
 According to the Environmental Working Group (EWG), mineral based sunblocks, not chemical based sunscreens, are you safest bet.